-Historic Sites of Manitoba: Waskada Museum (Railway Avenue, Waskada, Municipality of Brenda-Waskada)
+Historic Sites of Manitoba: Union Bank Building / Waskada Museum (53 Railway Avenue, Waskada, Municipality of Brenda-Waskada)

 What became the Waskada Museum began in 1967 when the prairie village of Waskada, in what is now the Municipality of Brenda-Waskada, was about to celebrate its centennial anniversary.
 The community opened up a temporary museum display in an empty hardware store building as part of the celebrations.
 The first displays consisted of donated items from local citizens: mostly pictures, books and small household items.
 The “museum” was open for two weeks during the centennial festivities, and received over 1,000 signatures in the guest book.
 When the centennial fair was over, the items were returned to where they came from.